mcjbyday/seemywork/README.md

 In project root:

-        `npm start`
+        `npm run start`

-Runs the app in the development mode.
+Runs the app for use in development mode.

 At [http://localhost:3000](http://localhost:3000) the application can be viewed in browser.